 Scotch: The Scottish Superstar

-Scotch is a type of whisky, but not all whisky is Scotch.
+Scotch is a type of whiskey, but not all whiskey is Scotch.
 Confusing?
 No worries, we'll clarify.

-The whisky that is only manufactured in Scotland, but again, this is not the end.
+The whiskey that is only manufactured in Scotland, but again, this is not the end.
 Very strict rules apply about the characteristics it maintains.
 These rules encompass everything, from ingredients to aging.

 Each has its character.
 For example, when one is just trying to explore, then try a respected single malt like Lagavulin 16 Year Old.
 This is the brand that has gained intense, peaty flavor.